hmemcpy/hmemcpy.com/content/posts/jetbrains-nemerle-limitless-potential.md

 If I understand this correctly, this means that N2 will become the "core" language service of ReSharper, which would make it very easy to add tooling support (read: ReSharper support) for new languages, and extend existing ones, simply by implementing the N2 DSL!

 Of course, this is all speculation on my part, and we will know more once the "official" information begins to appear on the JetBrains tools blog.
-But I hope I am right &#8211; in which case, JetBrains + Nemerle = truly the most exiting news in developer tooling lately!
+But I hope I am right: in which case, JetBrains + Nemerle = truly the most exiting news in developer tooling lately!